gvwilson/sensibleadventures/misc/bear-02.md

 "As long as a couple of people are awake to keep the herd moving, the rest will follow."

 "Are you enjoying it?"
-Lormay asked.
+Thokmay asked.

 Noxy smiled.
 "Lots."
 She hesitated.
 "And---how about you?
 Are you enjoying... this?"